Process to Build

 At this point, the City of Edmonton reviews your application.
 It is important to remember that as long as your design is within the current rules and regulations and does not conflict with a bylaw or need a variance, it cannot be denied by a development officer or appealed by neighbours.
 This is why the pre-application meeting is so important as it ensures your design follows all rules and regulations.

 You must have approval of your demolition permit (if applicable), your development permit, and your building permit before construction begins.
-If your permit was approved with a variance, a notice will be sent to your neighbours at this time, giving them an opportunity to appeal your suite.
+If your permit was approved with a variance, a notice will be sent to your neighbours at this time, giving them an opportunity to appeal your Backyard House.
 This is also the stage at which you must have a Development Permit Notification Sign made by the city and placed on your lawn.
 This must be done within 14 days of receiving permit approval.

 At this stage, construction can begin.
 It's always a good idea to be in contact with your neighbours at this point to let them know about any disruptions.